JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Gobhila_3.md

 14\. [^292] On the full-moon day of Taisha they leave off (studying the Veda).

-15\. [^293] They should go out of the village in an easterly or northerly direction, should go to water which reaches higher than to their secret parts, should touch water (in the way prescribed above, I, 2), and should satiate the metres, the _Ri_shis, and teachers (by libations of water).
+15\. [^293] They should go out of the village in an easterly or northerly direction, should go to water which reaches higher than to their secret parts, should touch water (in the way prescribed above, I, 2), and should satiate the metres, the <i>Ri</i>shis, and teachers (by libations of water).

 16\. [^294] After this second Upâkara<i>n</i>a, until the (chief) Upâkara<i>n</i>a (has been performed) again for the Vedic texts, an interruption of the study (of the Veda takes place), if clouds rise. <span id="p80">[<sup><small>p.
 80</small></sup>]</span>